cairis-platform/cairis/ben_matt.md

 #### Activities

 Matt is a director of assurance at TeamRed LLP.
-He started his career in IT around 12 years ago and, after some time working for one of the bigger consultancies, moved into penetration testing.
+He started his career in IT around 12 years ago and, after some time working for one of the bigger consultancies moved into penetration testing.
 He has been CHECK and CREST accredited but, in recent years, has taken more responsibility for managing the penetration testing arm of his company.